ribenssen/value-maker/README.md

 # value-maker
-project for ecosystem promoting the digitalization of organizations by building value-added solutions
+project for building an ecosystem promoting the digitalization of enterprises and administrations by leveraging value-added solutions